Non-Negotiable Items: 5 Things I Do Everyday Without Fail

 Everyone’s life is so different and I know it’s not always possible to make that time but if you have 10-20 minutes, it will make a difference.
 Just move every day somehow and I swear you will get to a place where exercise will also become a non-negotiable for you.

 #4: Use Sunscreen

 I admit that I am an ex-sun worshipper.
-I still love myself a nice tan but I know that it’s not good for me.
+I still love myself a nice tan but I prefer less wrinkles and sun damage on my face.
 My late mother always stayed out of the sun and protected herself from the sun’s rays and she looked fabulous into her 70s.
-Since the late 90s I have used a tinted moisturizer with SPF 20 but now I’m even more stringent about wearing sunscreen especially since I live in California.
-I am always in short sleeves and the sun beats down on me when I walk to my car or even go to an outdoor mall!!
-We have to remember the sun is still there on cloudy days too.
-So every morning before I go out I put on sunscreen.
-I wear body lotion with built-in sunscreen.
-I have sunscreen in my car and purse.
-I’m even thinking about getting an old Asian lady visor to cover my face.
+Since the late 90s, I have used a tinted moisturizer with SPF 20 but now I’m even more stringent about wearing sunscreen especially since I live in California.

 Read more: My Favorite Sunscreens

 #5: Think Of One Thing I Am Grateful For Or Remind Myself How Far I’ve Come

 After losing my husband and both parents in a span of 6 years it’s easy to feel fall into a deep spiral of sad thoughts and feel sorry for myself.
 I will admit that it can still be tough and grief comes at me on some days like a pile of bricks.
 It’s also easy with social media to compare ourselves to others and get down on ourselves.
 Social media is great and horrible at the same time.